webcrumbs-community/webcrumbs/README.md

 ## Credits

-Created by the community.
-Maintained with ❤️ by Webcrumbs Open Source (https://github.com/webcrumbs-opensource).
+Created and maintained with ❤️ by Webcrumbs Community (https://github.com/webcrumbs-community).